zeebot99/omg.lol/README.md

 # omg.lol

 This repo is a version-controlled "source of truth" for my **omg.lol** address configuration.
+Thanks to Brennan for the idea and the intitial code!
+Go check out the forked repo.

 **Everything auto-syncs via GitHub Actions!** Push changes to any directory and they're automatically deployed to omg.lol: